 COU 599A.
 Counseling Children and Adolescents.
 3 hours.
+Offered on Sufficient Demand.

 A topical seminar designed to develop skills in counseling children and adolescents individually and in family therapy.
 Coordination of services with other agencies, work with the juvenile court system, and the use of assessment instruments with this age group will be studied.